FacilityApi/FacilityApi.github.io/define/swagger.md

 | `x-identifier` | [service](/define/fsd#service) name |
 | `x-codegen` | (set by `fsdgenfsd --swagger`) |

-If the service name is not specified by `x-identifier` or the `--serviceName` command-line option, the `title` is used.
+If the service name is not specified by `x-identifier` or the `--serviceName` command-line option, the `title` is used as the service name (with spaces removed, etc.).